-You can help save Thomas Point Lighthouse by donating at the USLHS website at:https://uslhs.org/
+You can help save Thomas Point Lighthouse by donating at the USLHS website at:

-He was “promoted” to the Preservation Foreman by Henry Gonzales this past fall, and is actively involved in coordinating the volunteer schedules and tasks, as well as involved in the bidding and specification preparation of the upcoming major rehabilitation of the lighthouse structure.
+He was “promoted” to the Lighthouse Manager in March, 2020, and is actively involved in coordinating the volunteer schedules and tasks, as well as involved in the bidding and specification preparation of the upcoming major rehabilitation of the lighthouse structure.

 More information about United States Lighthouse Society: The United States Lighthouse Society is a nonprofit historical and educational organization dedicated to saving and sharing the rich maritime legacy of American lighthouses and supporting lighthouse preservation throughout the nation.
 The United States Lighthouse Society has been the proud recipient of numerous awards including the Preserve America Steward Award from the White House.
 The United States Lighthouse Society has supported important lighthouse restoration projects nationwide.